andrewhu02/cosi-103a/README.md

 * pages directory contains each page of the website
 * shared directory contains components displayed on multiple pages
 * Testing for React components will run when a pull request is made to main
+* Recipe data pulls from a recipe API on an express.js server